Click on photos to enlarge!

 *

 below: date unknown; F.C.
-Burroughe's Furniture store in Niagara Falls, looking at the south-east corner of Queen St. and Crysler Ave.
-(There was also a F.C.
-Burroughe's Furniture store in Toronto, located on the south side of Queen St. W., east of Bathurst St. The National Post reported on Jan.24, 2009: "FC Burroughes Furniture Company constructed this building in 1907 as its flagship department store.
+Burroughes Furniture store in Niagara Falls, looking at the south-east corner of Queen St. and Crysler Ave.
+(The head-office-showroom of F.C.
+Burroughe's Furniture store was in Toronto, located on the south side of Queen St. W., east of Bathurst St. The National Post reported on Jan.24, 2009: "FC Burroughes Furniture Company constructed this building in 1907 as its flagship department store.
 And for 53 years, ending in 2002, the [Toronto] address was the home of King Sol, a camping gear retailer.")

 See more on F.C.
 Burroughe's history here